jazzchatfield/charlie-hammond.com/work/archive.md

 Having finally tamed his ego, performer Charlie Hammond unleashes his greatness in a chaotic solo-performance attempt to stir the hearts and minds of the audience to destroy him and his art at all costs.

-{% include localvideowithtext.html video="harkhail.mp4" text="'Highly original'
+{% include localvideowithtext.html video="harkhail.mov" text="'Highly original'

 'Wonderfully surreal'